SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Simulation/install/Icarus Verilog.rst

 .. code-block:: sh

-   sudo apt-get install build-essential libboost-dev iverilog -y
+   sudo apt-get install build-essential libboost-dev iverilog

 Also the openjdk package that corresponds to your Java version has to be installed.
 Refer to `<https://iverilog.fandom.com/wiki/Installation_Guide>`_ for more informations about Windows and installation from source.